darshanvirani007/projectUltras/README.md

 ## Features

-- **Browse and Search:** Explore a wide range of trendy T-shirts and use the search functionality to find specific designs.
+- **Browse and Search:** Explore a wide range of Ultras T-shirts and use the search functionality to find specific designs.
 - **User Authentication:** Create an account, log in, and enjoy a personalized shopping experience.
 - **Shopping Cart:** Add T-shirts to your cart, review your selections, and proceed to secure checkout.
 - **Customization:** Customize your T-shirts with various colors, sizes, and design options.